California Disney characters unionize decades after their Florida peers. Hollywood plays a role - ExBulletin

 California Disney characters unionize decades after their Florida peers.
 Hollywood plays a role

-ORLANDO, Florida.
-During three years working as a parade performer at the Disneyland Resort in Southern California, Zach Elefante always had a second or third job to help him make a living.
+During three years working as a parade performer atthe Disneyland Resort in Southern California, Zach Elefante always had a second or third job to help him earn a living.

-Unlike the experiences of his peers at the Disney parks in Orlando, Florida, where the talent pool is much smaller, the performers who play Mickey Mouse, Goofy and other beloved Disney characters at the California parks do not benefit not always have a consistent work schedule. business.

 Although Disney asks artists to be available to work at all times, that request is not always rewarded with scheduled work hours, the California artists said.